Cell Signaling Unveils Plans For the LCD

 The landscape design was created by Chris Matthews with Michael Van Valkenburgh Associates who is also a planting design professor at Harvard’s Graduate School of Design.
 Like Srouji, Matthews’ work is award-winning and includes projects for Harvard University, Cambridge Crossing, and the London 2012 Olympic White Water Canoe Center.

-Matthews told the Planning Board that the undeveloped northern section of the property would have trails that would connect with abutting Trustee of Reservations land at the Monoliths.
+Matthews told the Planning Board that the undeveloped northern section of the property would have trails connecting with Trustee of Reservations land at the Monoliths.
 These would be open to the public, and parking would be provided on the loop driveway to make use of these trails.

 The northern section of the old quarry would also be turned into a meadow with natural plantings.